mlpack

 AuxiliarySplitInfo& aux);

-// Return the number of children for a given split (stored as the single
+// Return the number of children for a given split.
+If there was no split,

 const AuxiliarySplitInfo& aux);